maszhongming/ReactionMiner/pdf2text/README.md

-# ReactIE-PDF-Conversion
+# PDF-Conversion

 This is the PDF converter for ReactIE project.
 The program takes in a PDF of chemistry paper and outputs a json file containing all the text information, parsed into corresponding sections.

 ## Dependency

-This project depends on [zanibbi/SymbolScraper](https://github.com/zanibbi/SymbolScraper), which is packaged as a submodule.
+This module depends on [zanibbi/SymbolScraper](https://github.com/zanibbi/SymbolScraper), which is packaged as a submodule.

 To initialize submodule, first run `git submodule update --init` inside SymbolScraper directory.
 Then, run `make` to build the package.